zachalbert/ldthw/_color/005-tints.md

 video: color/color-variants-01-creating-tints.mp4
 ---

 Creating a color palette is an exploratory process that requires you to look at many variations before settling on a final arrangement.
-While you will be thinking about which hues go well together, you'll also need to decide on many other components of the color palette.
+While you will be thinking about which hues go well together, you'll also need to decide on many other components of the color palette. <!-- Might want to link back to Hue definition, or define it alongside your tint, shade and tone cheatsheet below. -->

 ### Tints, Shades, and Tones

 Tints, shades, and tones are three common methods for modifying a single hue.
 When creating a new color palette, it's common to generate at least a few tint, shade, and tone variants for the core colors in your palette.
 These variants are usually required later in the design process.
-For instance, one probably you'll probably run into eventually is trying to use a core brand color for links.
-It might look vibrant when used for buttons, but washed out when used for text links since text has less "mass."
-In cases like this, you may have to use a shaded variant to make the text appear optically consistent with other uses of the brand color.
+For instance, one problem you'll probably run into eventually is trying to use a core brand color for links.
+Your color might look vibrant when used for buttons, but washed out when used for text links since text has less "mass."
+In cases like this, you may have to use a shaded variant to make the text appear optically consistent with other uses of the brand color.  <!-- Feels like this is a great time to reference/illustrate color perception from your color psychology chapter. -->

 Here's a tint, shade, and tone cheat sheet: